Free Trial

 What is Innovator MSCI EAFE Power Buffer ETF - January's current short interest?

-Short interest is the volume of Innovator MSCI EAFE Power Buffer ETF - January shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 23,000 shares of IJAN short.
+Short interest is the volume of Innovator MSCI EAFE Power Buffer ETF - January shares that have been sold short but have not yet been closed out or covered.
+As of June 15th, investors have sold 29,600 shares of IJAN short.
+0.47% of Innovator MSCI EAFE Power Buffer ETF - January's shares are currently sold short.
 Learn More on Innovator MSCI EAFE Power Buffer ETF - January's current short interest.

 What is a good short interest ratio for Innovator MSCI EAFE Power Buffer ETF - January?